Skip to main content

 Claude Code / stdio config:

-4. Per-call tool parameters (any transport)Pass apiKey and apiUser directly in each tool call.
+4. Per-call tool parameters (any transport)Pass apiKey directly in each tool call.
 This takes the highest runtime priority and overrides any other credential source.
 Useful for scripted clients or one-off requests.

 Never commit API keys to source control.
 Use environment variables or a secrets manager to inject credentials at runtime.